carabina/MockFive/README.md

 # MockFive
 Use `mock()` to generate stub functions mocks with attractive invocation records for classes and structs.
 Just conform to `Mock`, add `let mockFiveLock = lock()` to your struct or subclass, and begin mocking!

+# Installation
+Use MockFive through cocoapods as `pod 'MockFive`, or drag `MockFive.swift` from the `MockFive` folder into your project.

 # Mock Functions, Not Objects and Structs
 Traditional mocking frameworks think in terms of getting a 'mock object'.
 This doesn't work well with Swift's strict typing.
 Instead, MockFive lets you quickly write a stub.
 MockFive will log all invocations of those functions.
 By providing 'mock functions' instead of 'mock objects', MockFive plays nice with the typing system and delivers an exceptionally clean testing experience without compromising the correctness of production code.